Partnach Gorge in Garmisch (Partnachklamm)

 Olympic Skistadion in Garmisch Partenkirchen

-By Train: From Munich main train station (Hauptbahnhof) take a train to Garmisch-Partenkirchen.
+By Train: From Munich’s Main Train Station (Hauptbahnhof) take a train to Garmisch-Partenkirchen.
 When you exit the train station, take the bus N1 or N2 and get off at Skistadion.
-Consider buying a Bavarian Ticket (Bayern Ticket) if coming with two people or more.
+Consider buying a Bavarian Ticket (Bayern Ticket) if you are traveling in a group of two people or more.
 This ticket is valid for all kinds of transportation in Bavaria for one day.
 You can have up to 5 adults on one ticket.

 Garmisch Partenkirchen Train Station

-Check out the Olympiahaus near the Olympic Station.
-It has very cozy restaurant with nice terrase and serve very yummy cakes.
+Pro Tip: Check out the Olympiahaus near the Olympic Station.
+It has a very cozy restaurant with a nice terrace and serves very yummy cakes.
 I went there after the hike for a coffee and a cake before taking the train back to Munich.

 Cake at Olympiahaus at Garmsich Partenkirchen